-From our inception through March 31, 2022, we have funded our operations through our IPO and private placements of our redeemable convertible preferred stock and have raised net cash proceeds of \$60.9 million and \$91.6 million from our IPO and the issuance of our redeemable convertible preferred stock, respectively.
-Key financing milestones include:
+To date, we have funded our operations primarily through our IPO and private placements of our redeemable convertible preferred stock.
+In March and April 2022, we generated aggregate net proceeds of approximately \$70.4 million from our IPO, after deducting the underwriting discounts and commissions.
+Prior to our IPO, we have raised \$91.6 million from the issuance of our redeemable convertible preferred stock.
+Upon the closing of our IPO, all then outstanding shares of convertible preferred stock were converted into shares of our common stock.